 WinAPI Microsoft's core set of application programming interfaces available in the Microsoft Windows OS.
 It creates and uses windows to display output, prompt for user input, and carry out the other tasks that support interaction with the user.
 Windows Restart Manager A library for reducing required reboots during software updates.
 The tool is often used by threat actors to support the encryption process and retrieve processes running on the system.
 WinRAR A trialware file archiver utility for Windows devices that can backup data and reduce the size of email attachments, open and unpack RAR, ZIP and other files downloaded from Internet, and create new archives in RAR and ZIP file format.
 WinSCP A free and open-source SFTP, FTP, WebDAV, S3, and SCP client for Windows that can be used to exfiltrate files to a remote server.
+WMIC A utility that provides a command-line interface for Windows Management Instrumentation.
 WMIExec A tool that allows threat actors to execute commands on a remote systems and/or establish a semi-interactive shell on a remote host.